 Local Residents can qualify for discounted or free entry to a number of local places if they have a York Card.
 You can get them from the libraries for a small fee (or free for under 18’s)

-Every member of the family needs a card but they get you discounts in lots of the leisure activities such as the pools as well as free entry to attractions like the Yorkshire Museum, the Minster and York Castle Museum.
+Every member of the family needs a card but they get you discounts in lots of attractions such as the Yorkshire Museum, York Castle Museum, York Chocolate Story and York Sport swimming.
+You also get free entry to the Minster.

 Find out more HERE